-Congratulations to the Community Food Forest at the YMCA in La Crosse!
+The Community Food Forest at the La Crosse Area Family YMCA

 The La Crosse Area Family YMCA’s Community Food Forest began with a desire to increase access to healthy food in our community.
 Local YMCA leaders wanted to produce food, share it, and demonstrate an easily-replicable urban food production model.
 As the project progressed, they learned it would also provide runoff management that is equally vital to our community.